top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in GP.
+You are a doctor working in family medicine.
 Your next patient is Monk Keye, a 40-year-old female complaining of tiredness and low mood.
 Please take a history and perform a relevant examination.

 Patient History: